 Besides blurry vision, high myopia increases the risk of developing several serious and potentially blinding eye conditions especially later in life, including:

 Your eye doctor can address myopia progression with specialized treatments.
 Depending on your child’s unique vision situation, these treatments can include contact lenses, glasses, eye drops, or vision therapy.
 Glasses and contacts can be a good treatment option because they help slow myopia progression while helping your child see more clearly.

 What Lenses Are Available to Control Myopia Progression?

 Controlling myopia with lenses can help slow myopia progression in your child’s eyes while providing them with clearer vision at the same time.
 Your optometrist can recommend the treatment option they think best suits your child’s needs during an eye exam.
 Whether with contact lenses or glasses, your eye doctor can help slow myopia progression in your child.

-Some myopia control lenses include MiSight and Abiliti contacts, MiyoSmart glasses, orthokeratology, SightGlass, and Stellest.
+Some myopia control lenses include Orthokeratology, MiSight and Abiliti contact lenses, SightGlass, MiyoSmart, and Stellest lenses in glasses.

 MiSight and Abiliti Contact Lenses

 MiSight contact lenses and more recently Abiliti contact lenses have a unique design specialized for children with myopia.
 They’re disposable lenses your child replaces daily, making them easy and safe to use for even younger children.
 These lenses can help correct and control myopia by creating myopic defocus, a technique to change how the eye focuses light.

 The lens centre helps correct your child’s vision, and contains different types of myopia treatment zones to help focus light in front of the retina instead of behind the retina, shifting your child’s focal point of vision and tricking the eye into not growing.

 Soft daily myopia control contact lenses can help slow myopia progression by up to 59% in children.